Skip to main content

 You can find our Helm charts in our https:// traditional Helm repository under https://charts.kubewarden.io.

-The same Helm charts are signed via Sigstore's keyless signing, and pushed to an OCI repository that can hold both the Helm chart and its signature as OCI artifacts.
+The same Helm charts are signed via Sigstore's keyless signing, and pushed to an OCI repository that holds both the Helm chart, its signature, and its provenance attestation as OCI artifacts.

 Since Helm 3.8.0, Helm has support for OCI registries, but because of constraints in them, they can't be searched via helm.
 You can find the list of charts in GitHub Container Registry.